Breeding-Insight/brapi-phenotype-qc/README.md

 # BrAPI Phenotype QC Tool

 The objective of this tool is to streamline routine phenotype QC processes.
-Interactive data filtering and viewing can allow faster cleaning of raw data compared to Excel.
+Interactive data filtering, viewing, and editing can allow faster cleaning of raw data compared to file export/import workflows.

 ## Planned Features